Emergency financial assistance is available for eligible Peninsula College students.

 United Way Get-It-Done Fund helps students who encounter a financial barrier while completing their high school credential.
 The fund is made possible by United Way.

 Student Emergency Assistance Grant funds come from the state of Washington, and may help degree- and certificate-seeking students who experience financial emergencies or urgent circumstances such as paying a utility or internet bill, buying some groceries, fueling a vehicle, or supplementing a rent payment.
 Funds go directly to students.
 To apply, submit an emergency funding application.
+(If you have already submitted one for HEERF funding, then submit another to be considered for SEAG.)
 Awards are first come, first served while funding is available and are limited to one award per student per quarter.

 Contact us at firstname.lastname@example.org for questions and information.